abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

     sum = 0
     while n > 0:
       sum += n % 10
-      n //= 10 # O(log n) because we're dividing n by 10 in each iteration
+      n //= 10 # O(log n) because we're dividing n by 10 in each iteration (reduce the size of the problem by 10 in each iteration) return sum
-    return sum
   ```